synarete/silofs/docs/silofs.rst

 .. |Silofs| replace:: ``Silofs``

-|Silofs| is a user-space file-system which takes a unique approach to the
+|Silofs| *("stored in large objects file-system")* is a GNU/Linux utility
-problem of archiving large volumes of data as cloud objects.
-Instead of traversing an existing namespace, it implements a fully functional file system on top of binary large objects (*blobs*), which serve both for I/O operations and data packing.
-Combined with built-in snapshot capabilities, users can easily archive their data into cloud friendly format.
+with unique approach to the problem of archiving large volumes of data: it implements a fully functional file-system on top of binary large objects (*blobs*), which serve both for I/O operations and data packing.
+Combined with built-in snapshot capabilities, compression and encryption, users can incrementally archive their data into cloud friendly format.

 Source code: Github_